 (photo credit Joe Turner Photography)

 In 2001, the Melrose Unitarian Universalist Church had completed a 2-year journey of becoming a Welcoming Congregation.
 Many classes, discussions, exhibits, films and speakers had provided us with experiences that enriched our church lives and our personal lives.
-By voting in May 2001 to become a Welcoming Congregation, MUUC officially recognized that welcoming and affirming the LGBTQI community is and will always be an integral part of our on-going commitment to social justice.
+By voting in May 2001 to become a Welcoming Congregation, MUUC officially recognized that welcoming and affirming the LGBTQI+ community is and will always be an integral part of our on-going commitment to human dignity and social justice.

 In the summer of 2001, the Unitarian Universalist Association (UUA) had reviewed our vote and our proposal that we be officially recognized as having met or exceeded the requirements for becoming an official Welcoming Congregation.
 That proposal was accepted, and on September 9th, 2001, the announcement was made during our Worship Service at MUUC.